contensis/contensis.github.io/docs-src/README.md

 # Content types and entries
 You define content models in Contensis by creating content types for a project.
-Content modelling is restricted to the content types in a given project - but you can access content types for multiple projects through our APIs.
+Content modelling is restricted to the content types in a given project - but you can access content types for multiple projects through our Delivery API.

 ## Content types
 A content type describes a type of content broken down into chunks.